 1. Go on a Harbor Cruise

 If you’ve been to the city many times, you may be ready for a new view.
-That’s why I suggest taking your date on a romantic harbor cruise that treads along the major city attractions such as the Space Needle.
+That’s why I suggest taking your date on a romantic harbor cruise that treads along the major city attractions, such as the Space Needle.
 I only recently took my first one a few years ago, and now I bring friends from out of town here.

 I’ve lived here most of my life and still found out new facts about Seattle when I went a few years ago.
 It’s one of the more educational couple activities in Seattle, plus it’s just a fun transportation method around Seattle.

 Want a bit more adventure?
 Book a thrilling whale-watching tour in Seattle!

 In my opinion, some of the most romantic places in Seattle are the parks.
-The city’s reputation as the ‘Emerald City’ owes to it being extremely green and filled with parks, and we have dozens of them around the city.
+The city’s reputation as the ‘Emerald City’ owes to its being extremely green and filled with parks, and we have dozens of them around the city.
 This is a free activity in Seattle that also makes a great Seattle date night idea.

 This reputation can be attributed to the Olmsted Brothers.
-In 1903, the brothers designed a landscaping scheme to infiltrate more parks and beaching areas in the city.
+In 1903, the brothers designed a landscaping scheme to infiltrate more parks and beach areas in the city.

-Their scheme was highly successful, and its positive effects are felt today in the well-maintained lawns and swimming areas.
-There are many parks to enjoy, but I suggest you head to the one with the best views of the city.
+Their idea was successful, and today you’ll find parks everywhere you look (Discovery Park and Volunteer Park are two of my favorite ones).
+There are many parks to enjoy, but I suggest you head to the one with the best views of the Seattle skyline.

 Kerry Park’s highland view may seem familiar to you because photographers flock here to capture the panorama of the city.
 Many famous published photographs of the city have been taken here.

 It’s also rated as one of the most Instagrammable spots in Seattle.
 Why not go all out and do a little couple’s photoshoot on Valentine’s Day here (or if you’re like me and my camera-shy husband, just enjoy the sunset)?

 3. Stroll Along the Seattle Waterfront

-Seattle is an extremely walkable city, and its promenade along Puget Sound is a great way to combine sightseeing and getting to know your partner better.
+Seattle is an extremely walkable city, and I love nothing more than walking along the waterfront.
 You’ll also love one of the easier cheap date ideas in Seattle, and it’s a memorable activity during a Seattle one day trip.

-You could choose to walk it (holding your partner’s hand) or bike along the route and add some fun to your date.
-Either way offers the opportunity to admire the city’s high-rise buildings and take in the fresh smells of the Bay’s saltwater, and it’s one of my favorite things to do in Seattle.
+You could choose to walk it or bike along the route and add some fun to your date.
+Either way offers the opportunity to admire the city’s high-rise buildings and take in the fresh smells of the bay’s saltwater, and it’s one of my favorite things to do in Seattle.

 Once you’ve completed the walk, head for a meal at one of the many seafood restaurants (here’s a list of the best Seattle eats) along the waterfront for a scenic date night in Seattle.
 My husband and I always go to Aqua by El Gaucho if we’re looking for a fancy dinner or The Crab Pot for a completely opposite but fun, casual seafood experience.

 You could even combine these two fun things for couples to do in Seattle.
-Ride bikes in the daytime and at night, and admire the city’s multi-colored skyscrapers and structures – both will ensure one of the best romantic Seattle dates.
+Ride bikes in the daytime and at night, and admire the city’s multi-colored skyscrapers and structures – both are some of the best romantic Seattle dates.

 4. Take a Ride on the Seattle Great Wheel